cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/FIXME.rst

 we want to mak at least sure that the

-google storage section works and shpows a "short" intro
+google storage section works and shpows a “short” intro

 Please coordinate and write if other sectionsa re useful, but should not be displayed